First Scottish-built satellite UKube-1 to launch in 2013

 "But we're also managing the payload teams," she says.

-"We've got four different payloads from different universities and organisations which will be on UKube-1."'Have the pedigree'
+"We've got four different payloads from different universities and organisations which will be on UKube-1."

 The payloads are coming from around the UK.